 Signs are $20 each (SOS members get their first one for only $15 !).

 TO ORDER A SIGN and arrange payment & collection:

 EMAIL US DIRECTLY at firstname.lastname@example.org, stating your name, the number of signs you want, when you’d prefer to collect them, and which suburb you want to pick up from – McKinnon or Richmond.

 You will receive an emailed reply with a phone number to ring to arrange a mutually convenient time and address for pick-up.

-Payment is by cash or cheque on pickup.
+Payment is by cash on pickup.
 If you prefer direct transfer, payment must be made a day or so before pickup so the transaction can be confirmed prior to collection.

 Alternatively, you can also make your own placards quite cheaply – copy our design and wording, or create your own design on a computer, print & blow up at Officeworks, laminate at the library (to make waterproof) and stick or staple onto corflute or other backing.
 You can also join several A3 pages together to make one bigger sign before you laminate it.
 Either way, please include the SOS website to help other residents who see your sign to access our advice to help them object to inappropriate development applications.

 If you’re in a Heritage area, be sure to read NOTE 1 below about exercising caution if erecting signs in a Heritage Overlay.

 NOTE 1: A council has occasionally suggested that erection of signs requires a planning permit.
 However, most council signage by-laws specify that requirements for non-commercial signs apply only to advertising events and activities (eg run by community groups).
 This is quite different to an individual home owner’s right to protest, as long as your sign is erected on your private property and not where it could interfere with drivers’ vision.